JuliaReach/ReachabilityAnalysis.jl/docs/src/man/faq.md

 ### Why do some trajectories escape the flowpipe?

+### Does reachability solve for the vertices of the set?

 ### Can I compute solutions using parallel programming?

 Yes.
 You can compute multiple flowpipes in parallel by defining an initial-value